 Deborah explains that schools are operated very differently in different parts of the world, so refugee children must adjust to this as well.
 Co-ed schools may be a new experience for some children.
 For her own children, the differences in grading systems were confusing.

 Deborah: “I wish that teachers were more direct when telling me about my children’s progress.
 One of my kids was struggling in a class, but his teacher did not sound very serious or urgent when she told me, so I didn’t realize how important it was.”

 Refugee children can become isolated when they begin school in the U.S.

 Malita: Refugee children are enrolled in an ESL (English as a Second Language) track so that they can improve their English while they attend school.
 While they benefit from spending much of the day with their assigned ESL teacher and other refugee children, it may isolate them from the rest of their classmates.

 How does WRDA help refugee children arriving to the U.S.?
-What ongoing help and support does WRDA and its partner churches provide as children continue their education?
+What ongoing help and support do WRDA and its partner churches provide as children continue their education?

 Malita: World Relief assists refugee children by enrolling them in school.
 Some local offices and partner churches organize after-school clubs or one-on-one tutoring for students.
 In some cases, ongoing help and support may include regular follow-up visits during the first year of resettlement to make sure that refugee children are adjusting well.
 Refugee families may also be connected with an individual or group of volunteers from the local community who visit them weekly to help the kids with homework, practice conversational English with the parents and answer questions they might have about American culture and practices.